“Setting goals is the first step for turning the invisible into the visible.” – Tony Robbins.

-Conversely, if a person comments on any of your Facebook page content but you choose not to respond (maybe it was inappropriate or a natural end to the conversation), that activity will not be counted as part of your Daily Goals because you did not engage on your end.
+Conversely, if a person comments on any of your Facebook page content but you choose not to respond (maybe it was a natural end to the conversation), that activity will not be counted as part of your Daily Goals because you did not engage on your end.

 How to customize your Daily Goals section

 Clicking on the edit icon in the upper-right corner of the Daily Goals box will trigger a pop-up that allows you to edit:

 - Your Daily Goals for the number of interactions by Contact Type.

 - The customizable Contact Type names that you prefer to use with your business.
 The following are our recommendations for names:

 - Customer or Client